-Made of a little hardware and a lot of software, Two Parts is a machine for converting original design into reality.
-It operates from Brooklyn and liaises between suppliers, fabricators, distributors, customers and other partners around the world.
-Like most machines, it evolves with technology in hopes of increasing its capabilities while decreasing in physical size and man-hours.
+Made of a little hardware and a lot of software, Two Parts is a design-realization machine.
+It operates out of Brooklyn and between suppliers, fabricators, distributors, representatives, resellers and other international partners.
+Like most machines, it evolves with technology in hopes of increasing its capabilities while decreasing its physical size and man-hours.
 Two Parts is constantly rebuilt by Christo Logan.

 As a teen, Christo learned code to make websites and CAD to make Battlebots.
 He spent his twenties recording music in apartments and performing in bars.
 He became an architect because architects think they can design anything.
 He worked in Hong Kong, New York, San Francisco, Shanghai, and Shenzhen on master plans, buildings, interiors, installations, and products while teaching tennis camps, music programs, cello lessons, and architecture and urban design graduate courses.
-He dropped it all to 3D print in ceramic and play with LEDs.
+He dropped it all to play with LEDs.